-When you share a folder with another user in your Egnyte account, you make all of the files contained in that folder accessible to him.
-Depending on the other user's folder permission level, he can read, edit, move, copy, or delete the contents.
+When you share a folder with another user in your Egnyte account, you make all of the files contained in that folder accessible to them.
+Depending on the other user's folder permission level, they can read, edit, move, copy, or delete the contents.
 This is different from sharing a file or folder link, which only permits the recipient to download the contents.
 Follow one of the links below to learn more.
 For further questions on how permissions work in Egnyte, please refer to the Permissions FAQs.
+You can learn by watching a short video about Granting Access with Folder Permissions.

 How to Share Folders

-Once you’ve created a new project folder, you can share the folder with colleagues by navigating into the folder and clicking on the "Share" icon from the list of options below the folder path.
+Once you’ve created a new project folder, you can share the folder with colleagues.
+Navigate into the folder, select Share from the list of options, and click Manage Folder Permissions.

 Folder Access Levels